 Note that we also call “food products” foods that a person may harvest from the wild for consumption without economic consideration.

-If a food source can be traded or given essentially as a whole, like a chicken, then it will also eventually be listed under the food product category (this has not yet been done in FoodOn).
-If specifications about how intact or whole a food source organism is are required, then these descriptors will need to be captured in an axiom that includes reference to the food source, as is done with terms like “chicken (whole, raw)”.
+If a food source can be traded or given essentially as a whole, like a chicken, then it may also be listed directly under the food product category.
+If a specification about how intact or whole a food source organism is is required, then this descriptor will need to be captured in an axiom that includes reference to the food source, as is done with terms like “chicken (whole, raw)”.

 - A food product label can include both an organism and anatomical part in its name, e.g. “chicken back”.
 Currently we are mulling whether to allow the word “whole” in the label or to insist on it being as the lead in bracketed expression – the difference between “whole chicken (…) ” and “chicken (whole, …)”.